tracygardner/flotillascratch/README.md

 (You can also run the script from the command line.)

+## Create your Own Project

+Connecting an **input module** to the Flotilla Dock and then running flotillascratch.py will automatically create 'sensor value' entries for the module.

+To update an **output module** you need to create specific global (for all sprites) variables:
++ Number: number1 (a number or text string)
++ Matrix: matrix1 (a string of 8 digits corresponding to a bar graph, e.g. 1 2 3 4 5 6 7)
++ Rainbow: rainbow1.red, rainbow1.blue, rainbow1.green (values 0-255), rainbow1.brightness

+If you have more that one module of a particular type then use rainbow2 etc.

 ## Limitations

 You can only control all the pixels on a Rainbow together at the moment and there's limited support for the Matrix.
 Will add these when I think of a simple way to do it from Scratch.

+Can't set brightness on Number and Matrix (will add)

 No requirements checking for modules.